 If I want to not only heal, but learn what Love is, I need to also learn how to understand and forgive.
 That is necessary to keeping your heart open.

 I also keep my heart open for myself.
 To Love myself.
-So today, I thanked my younger self, for refusing to be quashed, for refusing to hide.
-I cried for each and every time my body suffered pain and trauma and I praised my body and spirit for being resilient, for being such an amazing Holy Temple, for my Beautiful Soul, whose Light can never be squashed.
+So today, I thanked my younger self, for refusing to be squashed, for refusing to hide.
+I have cried for each and every time that my body suffered pain and trauma and I have praised my body and spirit for being resilient, for being such an amazing Holy Temple, for my Beautiful Soul, whose Light can never be squashed.
 In my mind’s eye, I held all the younger versions of me, for all the times she endured fists, belts, head slams, or kicks, especially the kick that fractured her tailbone, which took 3 yrs to heal.
 And for the sexual abuse, which has taken a lifetime to even look squarely at – trauma which caused an ovarian tumor.
 Yet here I am.
 I have chosen to be here, to look at my authentic self and love her.
 To learn to keep my heart open, so I can look at the deep pain that my abusers must have been in, and have compassion for them, for they didn’t fully understand that their own delusions and shadows controlled them.
 I swore when I was young that I would not grow up to be like them.
 Which means I must have the courage to keep my heart open.

 I have learned that I am worth it.
 I have learned to see myself through the eyes of compassion, the eyes of my heart.
 I recently came across a school photo of me from 8th grade.
 I had forgotten about this one, so it was like seeing myself for the first time.
 And I truely saw, this beautiful soul that I was.
 I realized that I was not this horrible sinful “bad seed” that I was made to feel like, back then.